 Gov. Scott’s newest order, "Be Smart, Stay Safe," directs Vermonters to use common sense when leaving home and continue to adhere to social distancing policies, such as remaining 6 feet from others (except for those with whom they share a home), regularly washing their hands, and avoiding touching their faces.
 Cloth face masks or coverings also should be worn in public.
-There are limits in place on the size of gatherings; as of the msot recent update on May 15, the maximum size is 10 people.
-Full details are availabe in this May 15 release from the Governor's Office.
+There are limits in place on the size of gatherings; full details are availabe on this continually updated webpage from the Agency of Commerce and Community Development.

 HOW ARE THE ORDERS BEING ENFORCED?